 Perhaps you or a loved one was injured because a physician or medical facility failed to promptly and properly treat you or a loved one with sepsis.
 Seek legal recourse immediately, any delay in legal action can mean losing your right to reimbursement of harms and losses.
 In Michigan, for instance, a medical malpractice lawsuit generally must be brought by the patient or surviving family no later than 2 years after the medical error or it is barred forever.

-At Buchanan & Buchanan, our combined legal-medical team has decades of experience successfully handling medical malpractice cases, including cases involving sepsis.
+At Buchanan Firm, our combined legal-medical team has decades of experience successfully handling medical malpractice cases, including cases involving sepsis.
 We have medical and legal professionals on staff to talk with you and promptly review your claim.
-Our team quickly and efficiently assess the medical facts and takes immediate action to protect your legal rights.
+Our team quickly and efficiently assesses the medical facts and takes immediate action to protect your legal rights.